 Boot into macOS Recovery

 macOS Recovery will install a different version of macOS depending on the key combination you use when starting up your Mac (no installation discs or macOS loaded onto an external drive is needed).
-Hold down one of following key combinations right after powering on your Mac, and let go when you see the globe or Apple logo.
+Hold down one of the following key combinations right after powering on your Mac, and let go when you see the globe or Apple logo.

 - ⌘R (Command R) = Reinstall the latest macOS that was installed on your Mac, without upgrading to a later version.